309 Main St

 its claws was heard, coming from a shelf, located above the doorway,

-as one enters the Inn at Jerome.
+as one enters the Mile High Inn and Grill.

 D) This kitty is still taking naps